-On the evening of the 27th day of the month of Ramadan, Muslims observe a special night called Layat al-Qadr sometimes referred to as the Night of Power.
-It is believed that on this night Muhammad first received the Holy Qur'an.
+On the evening of the 27th day of Ramadan, Muslims observe a special night called Layat al-Qadr, sometimes referred to as the Night of Power.
+It is believed that Muhammad first received the Holy Qur'an on this night.

-At the end of Ramadan, Eid al-Fitr, a feast that celebrates the breaking of the fast takes place.
-Gifts are exchanged and friends and families gather for festive meals.
+At the end of Ramadan, Eid al-Fitr celebrates the breaking of the fast.
+Friends and families gather for festive meals and exchange gifts.
 Special gifts are also given to the poor.

 Notes from the Brandeis Muslim Chaplain about Ramadan and student accomodations

 How do Muslims Observe Fasts and Prayers in Ramadan?